open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 1. System notifies the Recipient.
 2. Use case ends.

-9a.
-Recipient does not want to delete the server capsule:

-1. Use case ends.

-10a.
-Recipient's authentication has expired:

-1. Client completes the use case UC.KTS.04 Authenticate Recipient.
-2. Use case resumes from step 10.

-11a.
-No non-expired Server Capsules found with the corresponding transaction ID:

-1. Server returns an error message.
-2. Client assumes that the server capsule does no longer exist and notifies the Recipient.
-3. Use case ends.

-11a.
-Establishing a connection to the CCS fails:

-1. Client notifies the Recipient.
-2. Recipient chooses whether to try again.
-If yes then use case continues from step number 3.
-Otherwise, use case ends.

 ## Use cases supporting Recipients authenticating to multiple CDOC2 Shares Servers